-- You may report the incident(s) to the Campus Police or to the Harrisonburg City Police.
+- You may report the incident(s) to the Office of Public Safety or to the Harrisonburg City Police.

 - If you believe you are being stalked by another university student, you may contact Judicial Affairs.

-- You may also receive support services from the Counseling & Student Development Center or the Office of Residence Life.
+- You may also receive support services from the Counseling Center or the Office of Residence Life.

-- Refrain from responding directly to all attempts of communication from the stalker.
+- Refrain from responding directly to any attempts of communication from the stalker.
 Communication or any attention at all only encourages the stalker.

 - Take all threats seriously.

 - Keep all phone logs, emails, letters, and pictures of any damages to property, – it is all evidence.